-Similarly to other dairy products, butter can be frozen.
-The good information is – freezing it is perfectly safe.
-It won’t change its taste or texture after thawing.
-You can freeze butter in its original packaging – in most cases it’s sufficient for freezing.
 You need to know that butter tends to pick up odors from other food.
-If you’re unsure whether the original packaging wraps the butter well enough, you can wrap butter blocks in plastic freezer wrap or aluminum foil or pack them in sealed bags.
-If you think that the original packaging will do a fine job, freeze it as it is, if not, add the additional layer.
+If you’re unsure if the original packaging wraps the butter well enough, you can wrap butter blocks in plastic freezer wrap or aluminum foil.
+Or pack them in sealed bags.
+If you think that the original packaging will do a fine job, freeze it as it is, if not, add the extra layer.

 Image used under Creative Commons from Eric Petruno

 The easiest way to thaw butter is to leave it in the refrigerator overnight.
 Put it in the fridge the night before and you’ll have fresh butter in the morning.
 If you find yourself without any defrosted butter in the morning, don’t try to defrost butter in the microwave.
-That won’t work out.
-To defrost the butter within a couple of minutes put it into a bag and then place the bag into cold or room-temperature water.
+While that will work, that’s not the healthiest option.
+To defrost the butter within a couple of minutes put it into a bag and put it into cold or room-temperature water.
 You can use a sink or a pot to do that.